As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 iCounseling offers online video therapy and live chat sessions

-iCounseling, an online video therapy counseling service, distinguishes itself from other therapy sites by offering all inclusive, online video therapy sessions that includes unlimited access to your online counselor.
+iCounseling distinguishes itself from other therapy sites by offering all inclusive, online video therapy and live chat sessions that includes unlimited access to your online counselor.
 This means that for a flat rate fee (paid weekly, monthly or annually), you will have unlimited access to your counselor through video conference as well as a variety of of other modalities (discussed below).

 You can access your iCounseling counselor from any internet-connected device (including mobile phones and tablets).
 Native apps are available for both Apple and Android devices.